HorizonRobotics/alf/TASK.md

 aim to make report both concise (because there will be a lot to cover, need to save reading time) but informative (for the purpose of e.g. refactoring those interfaces, or introducing new abstractions into this library)

+file got too verbose. let's shorten INTERFACES.md, to preserve only crucial info for high-level thinking aobut concurrent RL abstraction, e.g.:\
+  - no need to explain predict_step of Algorithm, if it just calls rollout_step\
+  - no need to mention some technical args like `config` or `debug_summaries`, if they don't affect the relevant logic or constrain the architecture\